Inge Krogh

 Inge Marie Krogh (13 November 1920 – 6 February 2023) was a Danish physician and politician.
 A member of the Christian People's Party, she served in the Folketing from 1973 to 1984.
+She adhered to the religion of Christianity and played a central role in banning child pornography in Denmark in 1980 who had been legal since 1969 where Denmark as the first country in the world legalised pornography.
+She opposed legalisation of abortion.

 Krogh died in Horsens on 6 February 2023, at the age of 102.